 Our Healey School Garden received recognition from the First Lady and her “Let’s Move” Initiative!
 Five students from the Healey, including former “garden club” members, were selected to go to D.C. to help plant in the White House vegetable garden.
 Executive Director Chris Mancini accompanied the group when they returned to help Mrs. Obama harvest what they’d planted!

-Check out our schoolyard garden sites: View Schoolyard Gardens map!
+Check out our schoolyard garden sites: view Groundwork Somerville sites map!

 Garden Consulting: Are you looking for help starting a school garden in your community?
 Groundwork Somerville offers consulting services to garden advocates in neighboring cities hoping to start or improve their own vibrant schoolyard garden programs!
-Click here for more information.
+Click here for more information about our consultation services.

 Watering Heroes and Garden Gurus needed!
 Check out our Volunteer Page to get involved in maintaining our school gardens.